raesian/SeattleLungProject/LabMembers.markdown

             name: 'Janaki Venkatesh',
             title: 'Sophomore - Public Health-Global Health',
             bio: 'Janaki Venkatesh is a sophomore at the University of Washington, majoring in Public Health-Global Health.
 She joined the lab in the spring of 2025 as an OR intern.
 In her free time, Janaki enjoys going on spontaneous day trips, hiking local trails, and volunteering with community health programs.
 She is passionate about understanding how social and environmental factors influence health and plans to pursue a career in medicine.'
         },
-        'i41': {
-            name: 'Leah Major',
-            title: 'Senior - MCD Biology & Microbiology',
-            bio: 'Leah is a third year student from Olympia Washington pursuing a degree in MCD biology and microbiology, with a minor in chemistry.
-She joined the lab in Spring 2025 as an OR intern, and hopes to gain experience in laboratory research during and after undergrad and obtain a doctorate in a biomedical field in the future.
-Leah is an author and illustrator with the Microphiles journal, and is an avid painter outside of school.
-She also loves the outdoors, reading, and watching comedy shows.'
-        },
         'i20': {
             name: 'Kiana Koloushani',